TL;DR

 These are the patterns that make HMRC's systems flag your return for manual review.

-- Claiming dividend income in the wrong tax year (the tax year is April to April, not January to December)
+- Claiming dividend income in the wrong tax year (April to April, not January to December)

 - Declaring dividends without matching dividend vouchers